 - Detection and remediation of identical folder names.

 - Preview of files (TXT, PNG, MP4, etc) on hover.

 - Double-click on whitespace to move up a folder level.

 A free data recovery app.
-Not as effective as EaseUS Data Recovery Wizard but it can't hurt to effectively get a second opinion for free.
+Not as effective as EaseUS Data Recovery Wizard but it can't hurt to get a "second opinion" for free.

 For years I wanted to learn Regular Expressions (AKA regex and regexp but the latter sounds stupid) but found it too daunting.